jac307/MediaArtTutorials/ART1TI3/Video-Comp-Mund-03.md

 4. **Group Member Names + 3-line Bios**
    > Share a few lines about each contributor and their role.
+   > Example **Alex Chen** — Second-year Humanities student interested in visual storytelling.
+Shot most of the close-up footage and organized the project’s file structure.

 ➡️ **Export as PDF**
 📄 **Filename:** `Group-#-Submission-Info.pdf`